arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/angular-cli/CONTRIBUTING.md

 **All features require a proper design and review by team members.** Before starting work, you might want to discuss with us to figure out:

 * Is this something we want?
-Sometimes people make feature requests that make sense for them, but aren't valuable to the rest of the CLI users, or impede on other people's workflow.
+Sometimes people make feature topics that make sense for them, but aren't valuable to the rest of the CLI users, or impede on other people's workflow.
 We try to always put the greater community first.
 * Is the API valid?
 Does it change currently existing flags, or add new ones?